-When you travel in a motorhome, as we have for nearly 2 decades, it’s pretty important for most RVers to tow a smaller vehicle along for trips into a nearby town, to explore the local area, shop for groceries, doing laundry, etc.
+When you travel in a motorhome, as we did full-time for more than two decades, it’s pretty important to tow a smaller vehicle along for trips into a nearby town, to explore the local area, shop for groceries, do laundry, etc.

-It can be difficult to navigate the streets of a large city, small-town roads, or many areas in National Parks in a Class A RV.
+That’s because it can be difficult in a Class A RV to navigate the streets of a large city, maneuver on small-town roads, or access many areas in National Parks.
 And who wants to break camp to drive the RV into town for dinner?
-So, for the entire time we’ve been living on the road in an RV, we’ve flat-towed a vehicle along with us.
+So, for the entire time we lived on the road in an RV, we flat-towed a vehicle along with us.

 There are a few ways to tow a vehicle behind your RV.
-You can use a tow dolly, you can flat-tow as we do, or you can pull a full-size car trailer.
-In this post, we’re going to focus on the option of using a tow dolly, because full-size trailers are cumbersome, and not all cars can be flat-towed (towed with all four wheels on the ground).
+You can use a tow dolly, you can flat-tow as we did, or you can pull a full-size car trailer.
+In this post, we focus on the option of using a tow dolly, because full-size trailers are cumbersome, and not all cars can be flat-towed (towed with all four wheels on the ground).
 Dollies split the difference.
 Think of them as trailers that have been cut in half!

 What is an RV Tow Dolly?